Wall Street Vs Main Street. Why the Stock Market is NOT the Economy

 The Stock Market is not the Economy

-There are a number of reasons why the stock market may not necessarily reflect what is happening in the economy.
+There are several reasons why the stock market may not necessarily reflect what is happening in the economy.
 While many factors are at play, these points below can help explain the Wall Street vs Main Street divide.

 - The stock market reflects long-term views.
-A stock’s price factors in what investors think a company will earn in the future.
-If investors are confident in the likelihood of an economic recovery, stock prices will likely rise.
+A stock’s price factors in what investors think a company will earn.
+Stock prices will likely rise if investors are confident in the likelihood of an economic recovery.
 In contrast, GDP growth is a hard measure of current activity.

 While many factors are at play, the above can help explain the Wall Street vs Main Street divide.